 Your peripheral vision is an important aspect of your overall vision, allowing you to see what’s happening around you without having to turn your head.
 But did you know that peripheral vision loss can occur?
-And if so, what should you do about it?
+And if it does occur, what should you do about it?
 Let’s look at why peripheral vision is important, what causes peripheral vision loss, and how to address it.

 What is peripheral vision?